lucaelin/text2nosql-demo/README.md

 ![Spa Query](demo_application_open.png)

-Prompting for bookings with "access to the spa area" correctly yields all two entries that include a service that contains the text "Spa", loosly intepreting the input phrase, as shown in the image above.
+Prompting for bookings with "access to the spa area" correctly yields all two entries that include a service that contains the text "Spa", loosely interpreting the input phrase, as shown in the image above.

 The generated query for this example looks as follows: